Text Link

 Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Suspendisse varius enim in eros elementum tristique.
 Duis cursus, mi quis viverra ornare, eros dolor interdum nulla, ut commodo diam libero vitae erat.
 Aenean faucibus nibh et justo cursus id rutrum lorem imperdiet.
 Nunc ut sem vitae risus tristique posuere.

-A balanced diet can improve your physical, mental, and emotional health.
-But when healthy eating turns into an obsession that causes distress and impairment in a person’s life, this is known as orthorexia nervosa.
+A balanced diet can improve your physical, mental, and emotional well-being.
+But when healthy eating turns into an obsession that causes distress and impairment in a person’s life, it can be related to a pattern of disordered eating known as orthorexia nervosa (ON).

 Last updated on